Choosing Perfect Rum for Making Rum Cake?

 Using Bacardi Rum for Baking

 While Bacardi is the most common brand of rum, it’s not the best option for baking.
 This brand is more tart and flavorful than the others.
-Using rum in your baking recipes will definitely enhance the end result of your creation.
-For this reason, you should choose light-colored versus dark-colored rum for the same recipe.
+Using rums in your baking recipes will definitely enhance the end result of your creation.
+For this reason, you should choose light-colored versus dark-colored rums for the same recipe.
 Regardless of the type of alcoholic beverage you prefer, you’ll be able to find a variety of recipes that feature rum.

 When it comes to selecting best rum for baking, you don’t need to worry about the taste of a specific brand.
 If you’re a rum lover, try out a tamer version of Captain Morgan or a darker rum.
 This rum will take on the flavor of other ingredients in your cake and add a unique flavor to your creation.
 It’s a fun experiment to use a variety of different brands to create a perfect tequila ring.

-The best rum for baking is dark.
+For cooking, dark rums are the best.
 It has a smoky flavor and pairs well with chocolate cakes and other desserts.
 It can also be found in the baking aisles of grocery stores.
 You don’t need to use a specific type of rum for baking.
 However, you can add a small amount of rum extract to the mixture.
 If you’re not a rum fan, you can always use a distilled rum.

-Using Rum Extract as a Cheap Substitute
+Using Extract as a Cheap Substitute for Rum

 You can purchase a bottled rum extract or make your own.
 You can also add some vanilla extract.
 The big difference between natural and imitation rum is the price.
 The former will cost you more, but will give you a better flavor.